Marie Sklodowska-Curie - Postdoctoral Fellowships

 Applicants must have been awarded their doctoral degree within 8 years prior to the deadline of the call (a successfully defended PhD thesis at the deadline is eligible).
 Exceptions: career breaks can expand the eligibility window.

 Postdoctoral Fellowships either can take place in Europe (i.e. in an EU Member State or a Horizon Europe Associated Country like Norway) or in a Third Country not associated to Horizon Europe (e.g. USA):

 - European Postdoctoral Fellowships: Fellows (any nationality) either come to Europe from any country in the world or move within Europe for a project.
 The standard duration of these fellowships must be between 12 and 24 months.

-- Global Postdoctoral Fellowships: European nationals or long-term residents who wish to engage in projects with organisations outside EU Member States and Horizon Europe Associated Countries.
+- Global Postdoctoral Fellowships: European nationals or long-term residents (min.
+5 years) who wish to engage in projects with organisations outside Europe.
 These fellowships require an outgoing phase of minimum 12 and maximum 24 months in a non-associated Third Country, and a mandatory 12-month return phase to a host organisation based in an EU Member State or a Horizon Europe Associated Country.

 Fellowships may be prolonged up to 6 months through a placement in the non-academic sector at the end of the project.

 !
 Mobility rule: Applicants must not have resided or carried out their main activity (work, studies, etc.) in the country of the beneficiary (for European Postdoctoral Fellowships), or the host organisation for the outgoing phase (for Global Postdoctoral Fellowships) for more than 12 months in the 36 months immediately before the call deadline.